Business Economics: Internal Writer

 In house role: full time contract (6 months – 1 year) starting ASAP with a strong possibility of further work for the best writers

-This is an opportunity for university students and graduates to share their knowledge and enthusiasm for Business Economics through a paid position writing educational resources that our customers – teachers throughout the UK – will use in their class to teach A level Economics and Business.
+This is an opportunity for graduates to share their knowledge and enthusiasm for Business Economics through a paid position writing educational resources that our customers – teachers throughout the UK – will use in their class to teach A level Economics and Business.

 What you will achieve: